Softwire/strawberry-fair/frontend/src/pages/forms/enter-the-band-comp.md

 ---
 To enter the band competition, please complete this form and submit working on-line links to two tracks.
 These will be used by the selection panel to determine whether your act will get through to the heats.

-* All material must be original - covers are not allowed.
+* All material must be original - covers are not allowed
 * Please also include a current photo of your act with your application form.
 * Entries OPEN at 9am on 1st November.
 All entries must reach us before 09/01/2020 23:59.
 We will contact those acts selected for the heats by February 10th.
 * Your Act must be based within 30 miles of Cambridge or within the county of Cambridgeshire.